Hepatitis A

 You should also consider getting vaccinated if there is an outbreak of the infection in your community.

-Studies have not found an increased risk of hepatitis A for people working in certain specific industries, including food service, health care and child care.
-The type of work done in these industries increases the risk of workers transmitting hepatitis A to the people they serve.
-People who work in these industries should consider vaccination to reduce this risk, especially if they are in a community experiencing an ongoing outbreak.
+People who have hepatitis A and work in the food service, healthcare, and child care industries can transmit hepatitis A to the people they serve.
+If you work in these industries, consider vaccination to reduce this risk, especially if you are in a community experiencing an ongoing outbreak.

 Symptoms